Duration: 9 Nights

 It was laid in the 16th century by Pema Lingpa and flourished during the 17th century under Shabdrung Ngwang Namgyal.
 The impressive fortress is a massive structure, its wall looming high above the winding Mangde Chu Valley, commanding the east-west road.

-Kenchosum Lhakhang is a rural looking temple which has its roots in the 7th century.
-The current structure, however, dates back to the 15th century when Pema Lingpa, the Treasure Discoverer, restored it and revealed terma (sacred texts and artefacts) on the hillside behind the temple.
-The temple has three small Buddha statues representing the past, present and the future, are believed to have flown there, hence the name Kencho meaning divine and Sum meaning three.
-Legend has it that when the bell inside is rung, it can be heard as far away as Lhasa in Tibet.
+Kenchosum Lhakhang is a humble, rural-style temple with origins tracing back to the 7th century.
+The present structure was rebuilt in the 15th century by Pema Lingpa, the famed Treasure Discoverer, who restored the temple and unearthed terma (sacred texts and artefacts) on the hillside behind it.
+Inside, three small Buddha statues—representing the past, present, and future—are said to have miraculously flown to the site, giving the temple its name: Kencho meaning “divine” and Sum meaning “three.”
+Local legend holds that when the temple bell is rung, its sound carries all the way to Lhasa in Tibet.

-Visit a Bhutanese family at their home and share dinner over conversations.
-Take a peek into their lives and experience dining in a traditional Bhutanese home embraced by the warm hospitality of the family.
+Visit a Bhutanese family in their home and share a heartfelt dinner accompanied by warm, engaging conversations.
+Step into their daily lives and experience the charm of dining in a traditional Bhutanese setting, where the meal is enriched by the genuine hospitality and kindness of your hosts.

 At 1300 years old, Kyichu Lhakhang is one of Bhutan’s oldest and most sacred temples, believed to have been built in the 7th century by Tibetan Emperor Songtsen Gampo as part of a spiritual mission to subdue a demoness and spread Buddhism.
 Located just north of Paro, it is often referred to as the “Sacred Jewel of Bhutan.”
 Over the centuries, the temple has been expanded and visited by many great masters, including Padmasambhava.
 It's a peaceful and deeply spiritual place, cherished by pilgrims and visitors alike.